-In English this week we are: writing short stories.
+In English this week we are: creating descriptive writing.
+Year 1: Descriptive writing.

-In maths this week we are learning about: Reception: Place Value and using mathematical vocabulary.
+In maths this week we are learning about: Reception: Doubling, halving and sharing.

 Welcome back to the summer term.
 This half term our topic is entitled 'Can I be a knight or a princess?'.
 The children will be learning lots about King Arthur and castles and will shortly be going on a class trip to Sherborne Castle.